vedikaorganics/dashboard-design/MEDIA_LIBRARY_REMAINING_FEATURES.md

 - **Accessibility**: ARIA labels and semantic HTML structure

 ### 🔄 Ready for Next Phase
-Phase 3 (Context Menus) is the next medium-priority item for implementation.
+Phase 3 (URL Path Integration) is the next high-priority item for implementation.